Norman D. Shumway: Personal life and death

 In 1960, Shumway married Luana Schow.
 They have six children.
 Shumway and his family lived in Bountiful, Utah.

 Shumway has been active as a lifelong member of the Church of Jesus Christ of Latter-day Saints.
 He served as a missionary to Japan from 1954 to 1958, and as a bishop of the church from 1969 to 1974.
 He has been a seminary instructor, high priest group leader, gospel doctrine teacher, ward organist, high councilman and a counselor in a stake presidency.
 From 1996 to 1999 he was president of the Japan Hiroshima Mission.
 In 2000–2001 he was the Public Affairs Director for the Asia North Area, stationed in Tokyo.
 He and his wife were Hosting Directors for the First Presidency of the Church from 2002 through 2005.
 From 2006 to 2008 they served as Church representatives to the United Nations in New York City.
 They served in the Boston Massachusetts Mission from 2010 to 2012, where they were proselyting and leadership support missionaries.
 Shumway served as first counselor in the Lynnfield Ward ward bishopric while a missionary and his wife taught early morning seminary.
 During 2013 and 2014, the Shumways served a mission in the Japan Tokyo Temple.

 In October 2009, Shumway published his 570-page autobiography, Times and Seasons of Norman D. Shumway.
 He later was the major compiler of Pioneer Life in Shumway, Arizona.

-In his later years, Shumway continued to share his passion for his country with all he came in contact with.
-He reminded his grandchildren to be “loyal to the constitution and the founding fathers that did so much for our country through God’s power.”
+In his later years, Shumway continued to share his passion for his country with all with whom he came in contact.
+He reminded his grandchildren to be "loyal to the constitution and the founding fathers that did so much for our country through God's power."

 Shumway was diagnosed with a terminal brain tumor in the fall of 2022.
 He died on the morning of November 1, 2022, at the age of 88.